-The school is unique as it offers Dance (Bharatanatyam), Music (Carnatic) & Painting as electives in the senior secondary level as the Fine Arts stream.
-During the 44 years of its existence, thousands of students have benefited from the exposure to the finest traditions of Indian fine arts along with good academic training.
+The school is unique as it offers Dance (Bharatanatyam), Music (Carnatic) & Painting as electives in the Senior Secondary level as the Fine Arts stream.
+Thousands of students have benefited from the exposure to the finest traditions of Indian fine arts along with good academic training.